khaledelsayed2003/rain_alert_app/README.md

 > ☔ Rain is expected soon.
 Please bring an umbrella, Mr. Khaled.

 - Uses **environment variables** for all secrets (API keys, tokens, phone number)
++ Hosted in the cloud ☁️ and runs automatically every day (03:00 UTC / 06:00 Istanbul)

 ---